Why children’s eye exams are important

-The then should have their eyes examined exams at age 3 and just before they enter the first grade — at about age 5 or 6.
+They then should have their eyes examined exams at age 3 and just before they enter the first grade — at about age 5 or 6.

 School-aged children should have an eye exam at least every two years if no vision correction is required.
-Children who need eyeglasses or contact lensesshould be examined annually or as recommended by your eye doctor.
+Children who need eyeglasses or contact lenses should be examined annually or as recommended by your eye doctor.

 Scheduling your child’s eye exam